Tracker: Federal Cuts Raise Healthcare Costs, Delay Care, and Increase Overdose Risk.

 Funding cuts to the National Institutes of Health (NIH) hurt our ability to prevent and treat addiction.

 The National Institutes of Health (NIH)—primarily through the National Institute on Drug Abuse (NIDA)—leads scientific research, clinical trials, and public education to understand, prevent, and treat addiction.
 It funds studies on how substance use affects the brain and body, and develops and tests medications and behavioral therapies for addiction treatment.
 Although drug and addiction research is needed now more than ever, the Trump administration and Congress are slashing vital grants and laying off our leading experts and researchers.
+For a deeper analysis of the impact on NIH research cuts, read our fact sheet here.

 Cuts to CDC funding mean fewer overdose prevention services in your community.